RANKED! The 10 best English managers in football right now

 (Image credit: Jean Catuffe/Getty Images)

-Until this summer, he was the only English manager in the top four continental European leagues – but the wild praise Will Still received during his time at Reims last season was very much on merit, as he guided the former French champions to 11th placed in Ligue 1 during the 2022/23 season – embarking on a 18-match unbeaten run along the way.
+Until last summer, he was the only English manager in the top four continental European leagues – but the wild praise Will Still received during his time at Reims last season was very much on merit, as he guided the former French champions to 11th placed in Ligue 1 during the 2022/23 season – embarking on a 18-match unbeaten run along the way.

 Born in Belgium to English parents, the 31-year-old Still was younger than many of his players at Reims as he enjoyed the dream of so many of us mere mortals and turned his Football Manager obsession into a real-life managerial career.